Categories

 One of the most pressing concerns in the NICU is the risk of infection.
 At NEOwell, we are deeply aware of how vulnerable these little ones are, and we take every precaution to ensure their safety.

-The Role of PICC Lines in the NICU: Supporting Our Most Vulnerable Newborns
+The Role of PICC Lines in the NICU: Supporting Our NICU Infants

 In the Neonatal Intensive Care Unit (NICU), we care for the tiniest and most fragile patients, many of whom need intensive, long-term care.
 For these newborns, every detail of their care matters, and one of the most important tools in this process is the PICC line (peripherally inserted central catheter).